spatie/laravel-personal-data-export/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/spatie/laravel-personal-data-export.svg?style=flat-square)](https://scrutinizer-ci.com/g/spatie/laravel-personal-data-export)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-personal-data-export.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-personal-data-export)

-This package makes it easy to let a user download an export containing all personal data.
-Such an export consists of a zip file containing all user properties and related info.
+This package makes it easy to let a user download an export containing all the personal data.
+Such an export consists of a zip file containing all the user properties and related info.

 You can create and mail such a zip by dispatching the `CreatePersonalDataExportJob` job: